 Actually seeing a roach is the most obvious sign that you have a problem on your hands.
 Even if you see just a single roach, it’s almost guaranteed that more are lurking behind the walls and in the floorboards of your home.
 Obviously, the more roaches you spot, the bigger the problem is.

 It should also be noted that if you spot roaches during the day, you more than likely have a big problem.
 These pests are nocturnal, which means that they usually aren’t visible during the day.
+Trees can create shadows during the day in which cockroaches can hide.
+If you must, contact a reputable tree service to cut your trees down.
 If you see them out and about during daylight hours, it’s a sign of a big infestation, as they are trying to vie for food and water at times when they usually aren’t active.
 If this is the case you need to contact a long island animal control long island’s professional immediately.